Latest posts by Ahmad Imran (see all)

 Next step is to write it down.

 Because writing anything down is more effective than keeping it in your head.
-Never trust your memory, write it down, it will give you more confidence and clarity.
-Make it one of your priorities to document your ideal reader’s persona in your blog marketing plan or somewhere where it is easier to find and revisit.
+Make it one of your priorities to document your ideal reader’s persona in your blog marketing plan or somewhere where it is easier to find and regularly visit.

 If you are new to blogging, the image of your reader in your mind will be unclear and vague in early days.